-The theories: GoT fans have been creating links where there may be none or theories that may be true, since a long time now, and most of them revolve around Jon Snow and his lineage.
-Is he the price that was promised or is Lyanne Stark his mother?
-After the treacherous episode, we saw an immediate rise in the number of theories that had been circulating around and a lot more popped up, thanks to the recent events in the series, claiming that Jon Snow might arise from the dead or he might become the undead, since there definitely was an intense interaction between the white walkers and Jon Snow in a previous episode.
+- The Theories: GoT fans have been creating links where there may be none or theories that may be true, since a long time now, and most of them revolve around Jon Snow and his lineage.
+Is he the prince that was promised, or is Lyanne Stark his mother?
+After the treacherous episode, we saw an immediate rise in the number of theories that had been circulating around and a lot more popped up.
+Thanks to the recent events in the series, claiming that Jon Snow might arise from the dead or he might become the undead, all gave rise to more fan theories.
 We know the TV series has digressed from the books now.
 So, who knows a possible fan story might have struck a chord with the producers and they chose to act on it?